Reorient

 Visa & Arrival Preparation

-- Many nationalities can enter Malaysia visa-free for short stays.
-Always verify current requirements for your passport with a reliable source like the Immigration Department of Malaysia (official government source) or Passport Index.
+• Many nationalities can enter Malaysia visa-free for short stays.
+Always verify current requirements for your passport with the Immigration Department of Malaysia (official government source) or your local Malaysian embassy or consulate.

-- You must complete the Malaysia Digital Arrival Card (MDAC) 3 days before arrival into Malaysia.
+• You must complete the Malaysia Digital Arrival Card (MDAC) within 3 days before arrival into Malaysia, including your arrival day.

-- If you will arrive in Singapore and cross over into Malaysia by land, you will also have to complete the Singapore Arrival Card (SGAC) 3 days before your arrival.
+• If you will arrive in Singapore and cross over into Malaysia by land, you will also have to complete the Singapore Arrival Card (SGAC) within 3 days before arrival in Singapore, including your arrival day.

 Arriving in Singapore (SIN) or Senai Airport (JHB)

-- Otherwise you will have to make travel arrangements on your own.
-The easiest method is the FC1 bus through Causeway Link.
-Or hiring a private driver.
+• Outside those windows, you will have to make travel arrangements on your own.
+Common options include the FC1 bus through Causeway Link or hiring a private driver.

 Connectivity Before Network School

-- As NS will give you a local SIM card, avoid purchasing your own for an extended period.
+• If NS provides a local SIM card, avoid purchasing your own for an extended period.

-- Instead, purchase a data-only eSIM online that will last 1-3 days, enabling communication or using Grab if needed.
+• Instead, purchase a data-only eSIM online that will last 1-3 days, enabling communication or Grab use if needed.

 How to Pay in Malaysia